ExpLife0011/Browser-1/README.md

 =======

 <pre>
-Now not only curl has a cool ascii-art
+Now not only curl has a cool(shitty) ascii-art

 █▐ ▀▄                   ▅▂  |▄▄  __
 █▐ ▄▄▄▄ |█▀▄  ▄▄ |▄   ▌▐__   ▌▄  █ ▚
 █▐▓░ |▐  █   ▐▓░▌ ▐|▓| _  ▍ ▒▌▄  █
 █▐▄▄▄▄▐  ▀ ░  ▀▀        ▔        ▀

-?no utf-8 support?
+?no utf-8 support?(damn it!)
 </pre>

 License (unixhub)